Consumers and Auto Sales

 Sales of alternative powertrains remain modest.

-More than 75 models of hybrid-electric vehicles, plug-in electric vehicles and fully electric vehicles are in dealer showrooms, yet the combined sales of these vehicles in 2015 was 492,683, which was less than the sales of the single best selling pickup truck alone (726,246).
+About 100 models of hybrid-electric vehicles, plug-in electric vehicles, fully electric vehicles and fuel cells are on sale now, yet the combined sales of these vehicles in 2017 was 555,834, which was less than the sales of the single best selling pickup truck alone (834,445).

 Sales of hybrids, plug-in hybrids and fully electric vehicles are increasing but still represent a small percentage of total sales.

 Fuel economy is a leading consideration to 32% of buyers, according to Strategic Vision, a consumer research company.
 Mileage makes the shopping list, though often not at the top.
 Fuel economy/mileage ranks 20th as a purchase rationale, according to Strategic Vision’s massive survey of new car buyers conducted after their purchases to gain deeper insight into what motivated their choices.

 Gas prices affect passenger vehicle sales.

 When gas prices fall, consumer demand declines for high MPG vehicles and alternative powertrain vehicles, while increasing for light trucks like SUVs, vans and pickups.
 This is especially so when mileage gains are growing across all classes of new vehicles.
 A strengthening economy compounds this dynamic, driving up demand for light trucks to meet business needs for larger vehicle capacity.